jproney/ProteinEBM/README.md

 - `notebooks/diffusion_inference.ipynb`: Runs reverse diffusion with the ProteinEBM to predict structures of arbitrary input proteins and visualize the results.
 - `notebooks/confbiasing.ipynb`: Uses ProteinEBM to compute the relative energies of open and closed states of LplA mutants, reproducing Figure S3.
 - `notebooks/rank_decoys.ipynb`: Analyzes the results of decoy ranking with ProteinEBM.
 See the Decoy Ranking section for detailed usage instructions.
+- `notebooks/analyze_dynamics.ipynb`: Analyzes the results of sampling trajectories ProteinEBM.
+See the Running Dynamics section for detailed usage instructions.

 ## Decoy Ranking